framps/raspiBackupDoc/en/src/error-messages.md

 A backup partition mounted via NFS lacks the necessary authorization for root to set all file attributes.
 As a rule, the NFS server does not export the backup partition with no_root_squash.
-This option must be set in the file /etc/exports on the NFS server for the exported partition.
+This option should be set in the file /etc/exports on the NFS server for the exported partition.
-A file system must also be exported that supports Linux file attributes file attributes - i.e. ext3 or ext4. ntfs or fat32 cannot be used.
+A file system should also be exported that supports Linux file attributes
+- i.e. ext3 or ext4. ntfs or fat32 cannot be used.

 Further actions: